 How to Tip Your Uber Driver

 Uber has an optional tipping feature that allows you to tip your driver electronically.
-The driver keeps 100% of the tip you leave.
+Drivers keep 100% of the tip you leave.
 Tipping hasn’t always been customary for most Uber passengers, but many drivers expect and appreciate a tip.